johnalison/WorkingPhilosophy/BlogPodcastNotes/FarnamStreet.md

   Working smarter is the most valuable form of working harder.

 - "Few things are as important to your quality of life as your choices about how to spend the precious resource of your free time."

+- The best people are the least likely to jump through hoops to earn trust.
+And they're the first to vote with their feet and avoid people they don't think are trustworthy.

+- “There are two cardinal sins from which all others spring: Impatience and Laziness.” — Franz Kafka The middle Way